QuantEcon/lecture-source-jl/rst_files/getting_started_julia/introduction_to_types.rst

 Exercise 2
 -------------
-A key step in the calculation of the Kalman Filter is calculation of the Kalman gain, as can be seen with the following example using dense matrices from :doc:`the Kalman lecture <kalman>`
+A key step in the calculation of the Kalman Filter is calculation of the Kalman gain, as can be seen with the following example using dense matrices from :doc:`the Kalman lecture <../tools_and_techniques/kalman>`

 Using what you learned from Exercise 1, benchmark this using Static Arrays